 Mike Shaw, NSRI Mykonos station commander, said:

-The sea rescue craft Spirit of Surfski 5 was launched and on arrival on the scene we found the crew safe and a towline was rigged and without incident we towed them to Saldanha Bay where they were moored and no further assistance was required.
+The sea rescue craft Spirit of Surfski 5 was launched and on arrival on the scene a towline was rigged to the whale carcass from our sea rescue craft.